api-platform/docs/create-client/troubleshooting.md

 ```

 Check access to the specified URL, in this case `https://demo.api-platform.com/contexts/Entrypoint`, use `curl` to check
 access and the response `curl https://demo.api-platform.com/contexts/Entrypoint`.

 In the above case an "Access Denied" message in JSON format was being returned.
-To fix this, you have the possibility to specify `If your API is protected with JWT You can specify
+To fix this, you have the possibility to specify `If your API is protected with JWT You can specify.

 ## Docker distribution on Windows and hot-reloading